pjbiggs/Massey203311/Week1/Week1.md

 #### Important Note

 **Please see the separate document -- "Access_to_RStudio_2024.pdf" -- that has been provided both as a Stream announcement and in the "Taiwhanga\|Labs" section on the Stream site for setting up your Massey RStudio environment.
+It can also be found directly at: [Access_to_RStudio_2024.pdf](https://stream.massey.ac.nz/pluginfile.php/5540234/mod_resource/content/2/Access_to_RStudio_2024.pdf).
 You must do this before you can do any work in this course.**

 ### Computing